The Ronald Reagan Myth

 The former actor and California governor

-offended blacks when he kicked off his 1980 general election
+offended blacks when he kicked off his 1980 general election campaign

-relish as vegetables.
+as vegetables.

 Reagan had vowed to protect the "social